lamlanh/SWE30003-Assignment-3/README.md

-# SmartFM - Smart Fleet Management System
+# SmartFM - Smart Fleet Management System (SWE30003)

-Welcome to the SmartFM application for Assignment 3!
+Thís is the SmartFM application for Assignment 3 from Group HN13!
 We have created automated setup scripts to make launching the app as simple as possible.

 ## How to Run the App